bigdavdav/ToDoList/README.md

 Please do not mind the porguguese in the page, as that was the language in template for the project.
 <br />
 <h2>Notes</h2>
-- This page comes with two predefined tasks to show the pages functionality.
+<li>This page comes with two predefined tasks to show the pages functionality.</li>
-- Anything added or deleted will only stay there during the session.
-Since this was a small project made to test my understanding of what I've already done, the requirements didn't care enough about storing permanent data.
+<li>Anything added or deleted will only stay there during the session.
+Since this was a small project made to test my understanding of what I've already done, the requirements didn't care enough about storing permanent data.</li>
-- If the page has broken functionality, or it just sucks, do an issue request plz :))))))))))))).
+<li>If the page has broken functionality, or it just sucks, do an issue request plz :))))))))))))).</li>

 Link:
 https://bigdavdav.github.io/ToDoList/